Writing for Research: Constructing Problems

 Additionally, students meet once a week for a 2-hour Preceptor Group.
 These groups are led by advanced graduate students.
 The preceptor group serves to guide and support students in the process of writing their research essays.
 It offers practical suggestions and also helps students come up with strategies when they get “stuck.”
 Students complete weekly assignments that correlate with the writing that they are doing for the Writing for Research course.
 These weekly assignments assist students in drafting sections of their research essay.

 Engaged Scholarship: Foundations for Critical and Social Theory and Practice

-In honor of the legacy of Benjamin Mays, we focus this course as one that examines the question of what it might mean to be an "engaged scholar."
+In honor of the legacy of Benjamin Mays, we focus this course as one that examines the question of what it might mean to be an “engaged scholar.”
 The goal of this course is to consider the ways academics can contribute to the development of an emancipatory politics through the production of socially and intellectually important scholarship.
-This task is urgently needed at present when, in general, academics and activists lack an adequate political vocabulary.
-In order to accomplish this task, we will survey writings by critical thinkers, considering the object and method of their critique as a means for developing our own.
+This task is urgently needed at present when, in general, academics and activists lack an adequate and coherent political vocabulary.
+In order to accomplish this task, we will survey writings by critical thinkers and consider the object and method of their critique as a means for developing our own.
 Where appropriate, we review the connection of these works to their historical context, and consider their value in creating progressive social theory and practice.

 Involving both lecture and directed discussion, this course is taught by a faculty member, post-doctoral fellow or advanced graduate student whose research interrogates concepts of ‘culture,’ ‘society’, ‘gender,’ ‘race,’ and ‘ethnicity’.
 Readings include examinations of peoples and countries from around the world.
 Regardless of a student’s research interests, this course is an endeavor that asks students to think epistemologically and to examine the ways in which our own experiences (historical, social, cultural, class-located, gendered, and racialized) inform critical inquiry and may influence how we pose scholarly questions.